elixirchat/elixirchat-js-sdk/README.md

 __Arguments:__

-- `callback: function` - Function that fires if connection to the room failed.
+- `callback: function` - Function that fires if connecting to the room failed.

 ```js
 elixirChat.onConnectError((e) => {